SystemsApproach/5G/primer.rst

 :numref:`Figure %s <fig-coherence>`.
 Empirical evidence shows that the Multipath Spread—the time between the first and last signals of one transmission arriving at the receiver—is 1-10μs in urban environments and 10-30μs in suburban environments.
-Theoretical bounds for the time duration for which the channel may be assumed to be time invariant, known as the *Coherence Time* and denoted :math:`T_c`, is given by
+These multipath signals can interfere with each other constructively or destrutively, and this will vary over time.
+Theoretical bounds for the time duration for which the channel may be assumed to be invariant, known as the *Coherence Time* and denoted :math:`T_c`, is given by

 .. math::